 Porcelain veneers – Cons:

 - Porcelain veneers do take a little longer than composite veneers, as they require at least two visits.
-During the first visit, the tooth is prepared, and impressions are taken for the dental lab.
+During the first visit, the tooth is prepared, and digital scans are taken for the dental lab.
 There is then a period of waiting before the second appointment, at which the porcelain veneers are placed.
 In between appointments, a temporary veneer is normally applied.

 Composite veneers – Pros:

 - Composite veneers are made by applying the material directly to the tooth, and is the quicker option, as it can be done in the dental chair in one visit.